Palma Bets on Canada and Abu Dhabi — How Many Visitors Can the City Still Handle?

 New long-haul routes, old question: How much can Palma still handle?

 On a clear morning in the Old Town, when the church bells of La Lonja resonate and delivery crates are pushed across the cobbles, the question sounds like an echo between the façades: How much room is left for locals and visitors?
-The city administration has announced direct connections to Canada (Montreal) and Abu Dhabi — from summer 2026 four flights per week from Canada and three from Abu Dhabi are scheduled to land.
+The city administration has announced direct connections to Air Canada connects Palma nonstop with Montreal from 2026 – opportunity or short-lived experiment? and New Etihad Route Abu Dhabi–Palma: Comfort for Guests, a Challenge for the Island — from summer 2026 four flights per week from Canada and three from Abu Dhabi are scheduled to land.
 The announcement raises expectations among hoteliers and anger in residential neighborhoods alike.

 More seats, new timings — what it's really about